 I didn’t return to Twisties the next summer.
 I had been hired as a toll collector on the Atlantic City Expressway.
 As much as I loved the gig, the toll collecting job paid a lot more money.
 Plus it was a new adventure and I even had the chance to work the security detail at the Atlantic City Pop Festival in 1969.

 Twisties is still there.
 Next time I’m in New Jersey, I’m going to check it out and probably have dinner.
 I’ll take my guitar and see what happens.
 Let’s see, it was, “Hang down your head, Tom Dooley, hang down your head and cry…” Okay, bring on the groupies!
-Of course now they’d be wearing Depends.
+Of course now, if they’re not dead, they’d be wearing Depends.
 No worries, so will I.